NVIDIA-AI-IOT/jetson-copilot/README.md

 Users can easily run an LLM on Jetson without relying on any cloud services.<br>

-They may find the AI assistantce on some tasks useful, like to find out the right  command to use on Linux system.
+They may find the AI assistance on some tasks useful, like to find out the right  command to use on Linux system.
 They can even expand the LLM knowledge by building the local index based on their own documents that LLM can access.

-### Reference for budling a custom AI assistant
+### Reference for building a custom AI assistant

-Developers can use Jetson Copilot as a reference for building their own AI assistant that poseses some specific domain area's or product's knowledge.
+Developers can use Jetson Copilot as a reference for building their own AI assistant that possesses some specific domain area's or product's knowledge.

 ## ⚖️ License
 Please see LICENSE file.